 Indeed, the three pieces that make up Trois trios couldn’t be more different — a military song followed by a nocturne and then a really bizarre nursery rhyme (trust me on this).

-This performance has also been uploaded to YouTube where it’s presented along with the score, so listeners can follow along and “see” as well as “hear” the poetry with the music.
+This performance has also been uploaded to YouTube where it’s presented along with the score; thanks to George ‘Nick’ Gianopoulos’ essential YouTube music channel, listeners can follow along and “see” as well as “hear” the poetry with the music.

 Later on, I discovered that another commercial recording of Trois trios predated the Calliope release by one year — a recording on the ATMA label that features the female voices of Le Jeune Opéra du Québec, directed by Gilbert Patenaude.

 Both of these performances are fine interpretations, with the vocalists and pianists navigating Schmitt’s sometimes complex rhythms and harmonies with real aplomb.

-More recently, a public performance of Trois trios has came to light — one that emanates from Tokyo, Japan.
-Presented in 2008, it features the Mimosa Chorus directed by Hiroshi Goto along with pianist Rieko Kanehara.
+Later still is a performance emanating from Tokyo, Japan.
+Presented in 2008, that one features the Mimosa Chorus directed by Hiroshi Goto along with pianist Rieko Kanehara.
 I am equally impressed with the effectiveness of this performance … and you can judge for yourself as well, courtesy of YouTube:

 Unfortunately, what none of these performances gives us is Schmitt’s version for voices with orchestra; we can only imagine how effective that would be — master orchestrator that Schmitt was.
 Looking at the instrumentation the composer included in his orchestration of the score makes that plain to see.

 As with the composer’s elusive orchestral version of the 1931 Six choeurs, here’s hoping that an enterprising conductor will be inspired to bring these orchestral arrangements to us in the near future.